Our Retreat Building and Grounds

-In this historical house one can learn about the person and mission of the servant of God, Schoenstatt’s Founder, Father Joseph Kentenich.
+In this historical house, you can learn about the person and mission of the servant of God, Schoenstatt’s Founder, Father Joseph Kentenich.
 After the purchase of the farm land in 1936, the original farm house was renovated and used for events and meetings.
-As Father Kentenich often visited with people in this house it was given its name: Father House.
+As Father Kentenich often visited with people in this house, it was given its name: Father House.

 You are welcome to visit this house with its many historic rooms, as it is open daily from 8 am to 8 pm.

 The process of beatification for Father Joseph Kentenich was opened in Trier, Germany, on Febuary 10, 1975.

 For more information, please visit the Founder Secretariat